TomPlanche/rona/README.md

 4. Save directly to `commit_message.md` without file details

 This is perfect for quick, clean commits without the detailed file listing.

+### Prompt UI and Colors

+Rona uses the `inquire` crate for interactive prompts with a custom color scheme applied globally:

+- Prompt prefix: `$` (light red)
+- Answered prefix: `✔` (light green)
+- Highlighted option prefix: `➠` (light blue)
+- Prompt label: light cyan + bold
+- Help message: dark yellow + italic
+- Answer text: light magenta + bold
+- Default values: light blue; placeholders: black

+If you prefer different colors, you can fork and adjust the render configuration in `src/cli.rs` (function `get_render_config`).
+You can also override styles for a specific prompt using `with_render_config(...)` on that prompt.

 **Commit Types:**
 - Uses commit types from your configuration (`.rona.toml` or `~/.config/rona.toml`)